wisdom-oss/docs/backend/gateway/README.md

 The WISdoM platform utilizes the [Kong API Gateway](https://konghq.com/install#kong-community), in its community edition to allow the dynamic routing of requests to the single microservice instances.
-It features multiple protocols, including REST and gRPC as well as a automatic circuit breaker for unhealthy upstream targets.
+It features multiple protocols, including REST and gRPC as well as an automatic circuit breaker for unhealthy upstream targets.

 The WISdoM platform extends the API gateway with a custom plugin, which allows